vishalbns/menudataai_chatbot/README.md

 # MenuData AI Chatbot 🍽️

 **I intentionally did not use LangChain Agents and Tools, and CrewAI because I wanted to write the functions of task identification and tool calling by myself.
-Using CrewAI would've made the code modularized and improved the latency, but this project is intended to reduce the libraries' dependencies and LLM API calling.\n
+Using CrewAI would've made the code modularized and improved the latency, but this project is intended to reduce the libraries' dependencies and LLM API calling.<br>
 My CrewAI projects are here - https://github.com/vishalbns/crew-ai-multi-agent-projects**

 ## Table of Contents